powerhousepro69/videoinfox/readme.md

 videoinfox v.1.89

-For linux xserver - Find Video Files fast , get info on and play, Also, yt-dlp integration.
+For xserver - Find Video Files fast , get info on and play, Also, yt-dlp integration.

 Not totally finished.
 All the main features are fully functional.....
 A few small things left to do.